OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/ShotlistNode2.JPG

 **Separate View Layers**
 Automatically generate noes to output view layers for external compositing.
 NOTE: nodes are generated upon any update made within the add-on, therefore generated nodes should not be directly edited.
-Output files will be named according to the layer name.
-The scene render output will match the first created output path to avoid writing extra frames output from the Composite node.**You May want to delete the Composite node** when seperating layers.
+Output files will be named according to the layer name.  **You May want to delete the Composite node** when seperating layers.

 **Separate Passes**
 Optionally separate view layer light passes.
 The scene render output will match the first created ouput socket (typically 'Image') to avoid writing extra frames output from the Composite node.